Burn permit holders: Please call your local fire authority before burning.

 What is “Permissive-burn Day” or “Burn Day”?

-A permissive-burn day is any day on which the District does not prohibit agricultural burning and prescribed burning.
+A permissive-burn day is any day on which the District does not prohibit agricultural burning, prescribed burning and other permitted open burning.
 Please check the APCD burn decision and contact the fire authority that issued your burn permit in order to determine if it is a burn day.

 Where is open burning permitted?